originalworks/gitbook/4.1-owen-client/what-is-owen.md

 # What is OWEN?

-OWEN (Original Works Electronic Notification) is a client software that processes standard music industry messages (DDEX.ERN and CWR) for blockchain registration.
-It performs these key functions:\
+OWEN (Original Works Electronic Notification client) is a client software that processes standard music industry messages (DDEX.ERN and CWR) for blockchain registration.
+It performs these key functions:

 1. Message Processing